ScienceChallenge 5: Fertility Awareness

 The podcast about involuntary childlessness wants to raise the awareness of what it takes physically, mentally and financially to undergo fertility treatment.
 During six episodes the listener will get under the skin of the host Sabrina and her partner Kristoffer in their fight to have a child.

 Among the visiting experts are two Professors who are also part of ReproUnion.
 In the podcast Lone Schmidt is sharing a historic perspective of reduced fertility and Anja Pinborg is explaining fertility treatment methods.
 The series is sponsored by the European Sperm Bank and their CEO is sharing perspectives of sperm donation.
-Here you can find the six episodes of the Danish podcast ‘Hvor bliver du af?’
+Here you can find more information about the Danish podcast series ‘Hvor bliver du af?’

 ‘You don’t have to wait’